pdxcat/Get-LogonHistory/README.txt

 Gets recent logons/logouts from the Windows Security Log on the local machine, and outputs them as custom PowerShell objects.

-Usage: .\Get-LogonHistory
+Usage: .\Get-LogonHistory.ps1

-Use Get-Help .\Get-LogonHistory for more information.
+Use Get-Help .\Get-LogonHistory.ps1 for more information.

 Export-Logons-ToPgSQL
 =====================